A member of the sumac family, the Mangifera genus contains about 8-12 species.

 Origin: Eastern India and Burma.
 Cultivated for more than 4000 years.

 USDA hardiness zones: 9b-15.
 Young trees killed below 30°F, older trees

 killed below 25°F. Flowers and small fruit heavily damaged below 40°F.

 Low wattage incandescent bulbs and frost cloth can be used to protect from

 winter freezes.
 Remove the frost cloth when the temperature gets above freezing.

 Chill hours: None.

-Sun: In regions with hot summers, avoid reflected heat, provide afternoon shade and
+Sun: In regions with hot summers, avoid reflected heat, provide 50% shade all day.

 Drought tolerant: Yes.